samanthaogana/travel-planner-capstoneproject/README.md

 - **React**: For building the user interface.
 - **Node.js and npm**: For package management and development environment setup.
 - **Tailwind CSS**: For styling and responsive design.
-- **Amadeus API**: For accommodation booking, activities, and attractions search functionalities.
+- **Amadeus API**: For accomodation, activities, and attractions search functionalities.

 ## Installation
 To get started with the Travel Planner, follow these steps: